-The FSPO Council (FSPOC) approves the FSPO's annual budget which is linked to the organisation's Strategic Plan.
+The FSPO Council (FSPOC) approves the FSPO's annual budget.
 This annual budget is then funded through two distinct sources; the financial services complaints are funded by a levy on the financial services industry and the pensions complaints are funded by the Exchequer, through the Department of Finance.